oyin-bam/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9.John Doe: this script sets the permission to the stated question format 10.Look in the mirror: this script clones the permisions of another file in the same directory 11.Direcories: this script extends the permissions of a directory to its sub directories only, excluding files present.
-12.More directories: this script creates a directory and immediately assigns its permission
+12.More directories: this script creates a directory and immediately assigns its permission.
+13.Change group: this script changes the group owner